Takeda buys vaccine maker LigoCyte

-Japan's Takeda Pharmaceutical Co Ltd (4502.T) said it would buy privately held U.S. company LigoCyte Pharmaceuticals Inc for an upfront payment of $60 million to expand its vaccine portfolio.
+Oct 4 Japan's Takeda Pharmaceutical Co Ltd said it would buy privately held U.S. company LigoCyte Pharmaceuticals Inc for an upfront payment of $60 million to expand its vaccine portfolio.

 The deal gives Takeda access to LigoCyte's experimental norovirus vaccine.
 The virus is the most common cause of gastroenteritis, a swelling of the gastrointestinal tract.